P. J. Jones: 2000s

+Jones made his Craftsman Truck Series return at the 2003 season-closer at Homestead-Miami Speedway and scored a top ten finish for Jim Smith, who brought him back for the Fontana and Phoenix races in 2004, scoring another top ten in the latter.
 In May 2004, Jones was finally able to make his debut in the Indianapolis 500, a race his father won in 1963.
 The rain-shortened race was reduced in length for all competitors, but even more so for Jones, who crashed.

-Jones would be on NASCAR's sidelines until June 2004.
-Don Arnold was trying to establish his new team, campaigning Dodge-brand stock cars, and believed that Jones could help in this difficult process.
-Debuting at Pocono Raceway, Jones took a solid twenty-second place, besting even the best performance of a Daytona 500 champion like Derrike Cope, who had only managed twenty-ninth in his brightest day for Arnold Development.
-The subsequent four races all ended in dismay, with Jones and the No. 50 team retiring from each of these races before ending their relationship.

-Jim Smith, pleased with Jones' services from the prior year, brought the driver back to his team for the Fontana and Phoenix races, two Western rounds for a Western driver.
-The No. 2 team had been using a rotating lineup of racing talents all season, so Jones did not displace anyone, even though he was participating in a racing truck that ran the full schedule.
-Mirroring the successful performance with Ultra in the West Series race of 1994, Jones scored a top ten in the Truck round in Phoenix, a rare highlight in a promising career soiled by unplanned failure.

-Appearances were sparse in 2005, as ten of Jones' fourteen scheduled races ended prior to the race; Jones was unable to qualify for these events.
-Mostly racing with MACH 1 Motorsports, Jones was also able to land the Morgan-McClure ride for the road courses.
-In both rides, Jones struggled mightily, now deeply into the twilight of his NASCAR career.
+During the year, Jones also drove five NASCAR Nextel Cup races in Don Arnold's Dodge; further starts came in 2005 for MACH 1 Motorsports, failing to qualify for ten races in fourteen attempts, and the Morgan-McClure ride for the road courses, where he struggled mightily.

+Jones made his Craftsman Truck Series return at the 2003 season-closer at Homestead-Miami Speedway and scored a top-ten finish for Jim Smith, who brought him back for the Fontana and Phoenix races in 2004, scoring another top-ten in the latter.
+In May 2004, Jones was finally able to make his debut in the Indianapolis 500, a race his father won in 1963.
+The rain-shortened race was reduced in length for all competitors, but even more so for Jones, who crashed.
+During the year, Jones also drove five NASCAR Nextel Cup races in Don Arnold's Dodge; further starts came in 2005 for MACH 1 Motorsports, failing to qualify for ten races in fourteen attempts, and the Morgan-McClure ride for the road courses, where he struggled mightily.

-2006, like 2004, began in May for Jones, once again in the Indianapolis 500.
+2006 began in May for Jones, once again in the Indianapolis 500.
 Beck Motorsports hired Jones to pilot the No. 98 CURB Records entry, identical in sponsor and number to the 2004 special Jones had driven.
 Running a Panoz chassis, widely regarded as inferior to the Dallara which populated a greater portion of the field, Jones lacked pace and only managed to qualify on the final row.
 However, a nineteenth-place result was salvaged.
 The next stop on the Jones racing calendar was Sonoma, now becoming a tradition with Jones characterized in NASCAR as a road course ringer.
 Jones did not see the race out to its completion in his Morgan-McClure Chevrolet due to rear end failure, and would not return to the NEXTEL Cup Series that season.
+Instead, he retreated to the Busch division, between Mike Curb's team and a single start for Johnny Davis Motorsports in Watkins Glen.